keploy/community-blog/clrtjus5f000108jy4cf09up7.md

 ## FAQ's

-**What is a Domain Specific Language?**
+### **What is a Domain Specific Language?**

 A Domain Specific Language (DSL) is a computer programming language of limited expressiveness focused on a particular domain.
 Most languages you hear of are General Purpose Languages, which can handle most things you run into during a software project.
 Each DSL can only handle one specific aspect of a system.

-**So you wouldn't write a whole project in a DSL?**
+### **So you wouldn't write a whole project in a DSL?**

 No. Most projects will use one general purpose language and several DSLs.

-**What's the distinction between internal and external DSLs?**
+### **What's the distinction between internal and external DSLs?**

 An **internal DSL** is just a particular idiom of writing code in the host language.
 So a Ruby internal DSL is Ruby code, just written in particular style which gives a more language-like feel.
 As such they are often called **Fluent Interfaces** or **Embedded DSLs**.

 An **external DSL** is a completely separate language that is parsed into data that the host language can understand.

-**Why are people interested in DSLs?**
+### **Why are people interested in DSLs?**

-People are interested in DSLs because they enable developers to express solutions in a language closely tailored to a specific problem domain.
+<mark>People</mark> are interested in DSLs because they enable developers to express solutions in a language closely tailored to a specific problem domain.
 By providing a more focused syntax, DSLs can significantly improve developer productivity.
 They abstract away complexity, allowing developers to concentrate on high-level concepts rather than intricate technicalities.
-DSLs can also serve as standards within industries, promoting consistency and interoperability among different systems and tools.

-**When should I consider making a DSL?**
+### **When should I consider making a DSL?**

 When you are looking at an aspect of system with rich business rules or work-flow.
 A well-written DSL should allow customers to understand the rules by which the system works.

-**Can we create our own programming language in Python?**
+### **Can we create our own programming language in Python?**

-Python provides powerful tools and libraries for language development, making it a popular choice for creating domain-specific languages (DSLs) or even fully-fledged programming languages.
 Creating a programming language is a significant undertaking requiring knowledge of language design, parsing techniques, and compiler construction principles.
 However, Python's flexibility and extensive libraries make it a suitable platform for experimenting with language development.